-Our mission is to empower Missouri’s first responders and public health workers with the equipment, training, and confidence to respond to overdose emergencies, save lives, and foster long term health and safety in their communities.
+Our mission is to empower Missouri’s first responders and other professionals with the equipment, training, and confidence to respond to overdose emergencies, save lives, and foster long term health and safety in their communities.

 We provide free naloxone (Narcan), evidence-based training, and data/research support to law enforcement, fire, EMS, probation and parole, corrections, courts, public defenders, and local public health agencies throughout Missouri.